 Geraldton

-Geraldton is a small town that has come a long way in the past few years and is a worthwhile stop on any Exmouth road trip.
+Geraldton is a small town that has come a long way in the past few years and is a worthwhile stop on any Perth to Exmouth road trip.
 It’s home to some fab beaches, cute cafes, weekend markets, an excellent museum and the Yamaji Aboriginal Art Centre.

 Click this article for ideas on other things to do in Geraldton.